 A Career History

-During the next 15 years he wrote and/or produced videos for clients including WTAE-TV, UPMC, Giant Eagle, United Way, Frigidaire, Federated Investors, Carnegie Science Center, Hospital Albert Schweitzer and more.
-(Including support for various fund raising efforts too)
+During the next 15 years he wrote and/or produced videos and spots for clients including WTAE-TV, UPMC, Giant Eagle, United Way, Frigidaire, Federated Investors, Carnegie Science Center, Hospital Albert Schweitzer and more.
+(Including videos for various fund raising efforts too)

-In the mid 1990s, Randy shifted into full service marketing and public relations support for businesses and nonprofits, including creative writing for a wide variety of media.
-Over the next 15 years he and his growing network of associates provided solutions for scores of clients and launched five businesses.
+In the mid 1990s, Randy work evolved into full service marketing and public relations support for businesses and nonprofits, including creative writing for a wide variety of media.
+Over the next 15 years he and his growing network of Associates provided solutions for scores of clients and launched six businesses.

 Some new directions starting around 2000